Creating a successful cold email campaign is the Holy Grail of a cold mailing. It’s also a pain.

 It takes a ton of time, effort, nerves and a slight caffeine overdose to craft a masterpiece.

-After a year in a company that lives off cold email campaigns, I’ve learned that there may not be a universal email template that converts everyone but with a few simple steps you can achieve great results.
+After a year in a company that lives off of cold email campaigns, I’ve learned that there may not be a universal email template that converts for everyone, but with a few simple steps you can achieve great results.

 In a cold email campaign, testing is everything

 The first thing that you should always keep in mind, whether this is your first cold email campaign, or you’ve already sent hundreds of messages, is that each target and each prospect is different.
 There is no single message that will be effective in every market for every product.

 The only thing that will get you consistent results is constant testing.
 Improve your templates, compare results and remember to only test one part at a time – this way you will be able to see which approach works better.
 This may sound a bit overwhelming at first but don’t worry, we’ve outlined the essential guidelines to help you craft your killer cold email campaign.

 Before I discuss exactly how to turn your cold email messages into killer cold emailing, it’s necessary to establish why your first email message is so important.

 Your first email is your introduction to a prospective customer, and you have two seconds to hook their interest.
 Seriously, studies show that over 50% of readers spend less than two seconds looking at an email.

 When you open an email from someone you don’t know, it’s unlikely that you’re going to read something that’s wall-to-wall text.
 Far too often people tend to overshare in cold email messages, thinking that it will establish a connection with the potential customer.
 My advice is to think about what you would share in person with a lead.
 Most likely, you’re not going to say, “Hi, my name is [Your Name],” and then go on a ten-minute explanation of your family, your job and why the person you’re talking to needs your product before even letting them give you their name.